2001654/CS220AU-DP-2022/index.md

 # Digital Identities and the existential risks that exist

 In this website I will explore the types of digital identities that exist in the world as well as investigate the existential risks that are posed by our identities online.
-Furthermore, I will give an introduction to what digital identites we have, discuss what I have found out about our safety online.
+Furthermore, I will give an introduction to what digital identites are and  discuss what I have found out about our safety online.

-And then I looked into digital identities and found this and that.
+## What are digital identities?

+Digital identities are an individual's online personas.
+They serve to represent an individual's online presence and may be used to verify an individual's identification when logging into online accounts or doing online transactions.
+Digital identities can include details like a person's name, date of birth, and contact information and are frequently connected to certain devices, such a computer or smartphone.
+To provide further security and fraud protection, a digital identity may occasionally be validated by a third party, such as a government agency or financial institution.
 ## Hyperlinks
 [This](dp-checklist.md) is an internal link to another page on your site.